 Stow Maries Aerodrome.
 Photos of Manchester's WWI 'unsung hero' tunnellers found.
 17 September 2012Last updated at 13:20 ET The engineers' work led to "3,000 miles of passages beneath no-man's land" Unseen photos of Manchester's Edwardian sewer builders, who became known as the "First Moles" due to their WWI tunnel digging, have been found in the city.

 The workers took part in the first WWI missions after tunnelling was suggested as a way of attacking German trenches by Manchester's drainage contractor.
-The pictures, which were found in United Utilities' archives, show the engineers at work in the city in 1912.
 Rare Photos: Hitler's Bunker, Captured by LIFE Photographer.
 In April 1945, as Russian and German troops fought — savagely, street by street — for control of the German capital, it became increasingly clear that the Allies would win the war in Europe.

 Not long after the two-week battle for Berlin ended, 33-year-old LIFE photographer William Vandivert was on the scene, photographing the city’s devastated landscape — and the eerie, almost unfathomable scene inside the bunker where Adolf Hitler spent the last months of his life; where he and Eva Braun were married; and where, just before war’s end, the two killed themselves.
 Between August 1940 and March 1945 American, Royal Air Force and Soviet bombers launched more than 350 air strikes on Berlin; tens of thousands of civilians were killed, and countless buildings — apartment buildings, government offices, military installations — were obliterated.
 Vandivert, LIFE reported, “found almost every famous building [in Berlin] a shambles.
 22 August 1940: German guns shell Dover.
 One of the German cross channel guns, pictured in 1942 after concrete fortifications had been built around it The Chiefs of Staff weekly Resume of the Naval Military and Air Situation up 12 noon on the 22nd August, as reported to the War Cabinet: From the Naval Situation: para.
 8.

 On the 22nd August when the East-bound Channel convoy was approaching the Dover Strait it came under long-range fire from heavy guns situated near Gris Nez.
 The bombardment continued for nearly 3 hours without success, 108 rounds being fired apparently in four gun salvoes.
+German newsreel footage of some of the railway guns also employed, for a French audience: British naval guns were soon installed as a response, the first nicknamed ‘Winnie’, because of Winston Churchill’s personal interest in the project, the second named ‘Pooh’.
 Battlefields - Remnants from second world war in Europe.
 This website is for all those interested in the history of World War II.